Lord of Sipán: Huaca Rajada

 Huacas like Huaca Rajada were built by the Moche and other South American cultures as monuments.
 The Huaca Rajada monument consists of two small adobe pyramids plus a low platform.
 The platform and one of the pyramids were built before 300 AD by the Moche; the second pyramid at Huaca Rajada was built about 700 AD by a later culture.
 Many huacas were looted by the Spanish during and after the Spanish conquest of the Inca Empire; the looting of huacas continues to be a problem in many locations.

 In early 1987, looters digging at Huaca Rajada found several objects made of gold.
 A disagreement among the looters caused the find to be reported to the local police.
-The police raided the site, recovering a number of items, and alerted Dr. Alva.
+The police raided the site, recovered a number of items, and alerted Dr. Alva.

 Lord of Sipán

-Scientific analysis of the skeleton of the Lord of Sipán show that he was approximately 1.63 meters tall and was about 35–45 years old at the time of his death.
-His jewelry and ornaments, which included headdresses, a face mask, a pectoral, (the pectoral was gold and had the head of a man and the body of an octopus) necklaces, nose rings, ear rings and other items, indicate he was of the highest rank.
+Scientific analysis of the skeleton of the Lord of Sipán shows that he was approximately 1.63 meters tall and was about 35–45 years old at the time of his death.
+His jewelry and ornaments, which included headdresses, a face mask, a pectoral, (the pectoral was gold and had the head of a man and the body of an octopus) necklaces, nose rings, earrings and other items, indicate he was of the highest rank.
 Most of the ornaments were made of gold, silver, copper and semi-precious stones.

 The Lord of Sipán was wearing two necklaces with beads of gold and silver in the shape of peanuts, which represent the earth.
 The peanuts symbolized that men came from the land, and that when they die, they return to the earth.
 Peanuts were used because they were an important food crop for the Moche.
 The necklaces had ten kernels on the right side made of gold, signifying masculinity and the sun god, and ten kernels on the left side made of silver, to represent femininity and the moon god.

-Buried with the Lord of Sipán were six other people: three young women (possibly wives or concubines who had apparently died some time earlier), two males (probably warriors), and a child of about nine or ten years of age.
+Buried with the Lord of Sipán were six other people: three young women (possibly wives or concubines who had apparently died some time earlier), two males (probably warriors), and a child of about nine or ten.
 The remains of a third male (possibly also a warrior) was found on the roof of the burial chamber sitting in a niche overlooking the chamber.
-There was also a dog which was probably the Lord of Sipan's favorite pet.
+There was also a dog.
 The warriors who were buried with the Lord of Sipán had amputated feet, as if to prevent them from leaving the tomb.
 The women were dressed in ceremonial clothes.
 In addition to the people, archeologists found in the tomb a total of 451 ceremonial items and offerings (burial goods), and the remains of several animals, including a dog and two llamas.